Celebrate Menopause Awareness Month with $30 Off Paloma Membership

 Older adults are also more susceptible to magnesium deficiency because the gut has a more challenging time absorbing it, and the kidneys often excrete too much magnesium.

-We need magnesium to convert the inactive thyroid hormone T4 into the active thyroid hormone T3.
-Without this conversion, cells do not receive the more potent form of thyroid hormone.
+Magnesium is directly linked to thyroid hormone production and conversion.
+Thyroid hormones need magnesium for their production and activation.
+Specifically, we need magnesium to convert the inactive thyroid hormone T4 into the active thyroid hormone T3.
+Without this conversion, cells do not receive the more potent T3 thyroid hormone.
 Therefore, when magnesium levels are low, our thyroid is not able to function correctly.
+This deficiency of T3 can worsen symptoms like fatigue, brain fog, and low metabolism in patients with hypothyroidism.

 People with autoimmune thyroid disease commonly have sub-optimal magnesium levels.
 Specifically, people with Hashimoto's thyroiditis tend to have deficiencies in key micronutrients partly due to autoimmune processes in the body.
 One of the hallmark signs of an autoimmune disease is inflammation.
 People with Hashimoto's have inflammation of the thyroid gland, which can lead to eventual thyroid failure.
 However, autoimmune diseases often occur together in a situation called polyautoimmunity, resulting in system-wide inflammation.